Orika Africa

 What to wear trekking

-• Light to mid-weight long trousers; tuck pants into your socks while trekking
+• Light or mid-weight long trousers — tuck the cuffs into your socks on the trail

-• A t-shirt plus a lightweight long-sleeved shirt or rain jacket for layering
+• A short-sleeved base layer topped with a long-sleeved shirt or rain jacket

 Porters